UVicOptics/The-Big-FFW/README.md

 This system allows for the testing of optical fibres for a fully automated optomechanical test facility.
 Each fibres are individually tested using the ring test method.

+This is a list of Jupyter notebooks associated with StarNet to apply on SDSS APOGEE data.

+They have been tested with python-2.7, some dependencies are not python-3 ready yet.

+Required packages:

+from Tkinter import *
+import ttk

+- matplotlib
+- numpy
+- sys
+- PIL
+- os
+- Tkinter
+- subprocess
+- skimage
+- cv2
+- astropy
+- scipy
+- pylab
+- lmfit
+- random
+- imutils
+- PyCapture2 (for FLIR cameras)
+- time
+- pipython (for PI controller)

 # RAPID
 Ring Analyzer Python Interface for ring-test Data (RAPID)

  # Motivation